NCERT Solutions for Class 12 Physics Chapter 2 - Electrostatic Potential and Capacitance

 Hence total work is done

-The path of the charge does not matter, only initial and final position matters.
+The path of the charge does not matter; only the initial and final positions matters.

 2. A cube of side b has a charge q at each of its vertices.
 Determine the potential and electric field due to this charge array at the centre of the cube.